The library catalog search will discover our physical DVD collection and only selected streaming videos.

 You must collect the physical videos yourself from the shelves; no Holds may be placed.

-Professors can request that our DVDs be streamed to classes; Blu-Ray discs are not possible, choose Software Type of ShareStream, and expect about a two-day turnaround time.
+Professors can request that DVDs be steamed to classes by contacting CIDAT.
+Blu-Ray discs are not possible.

 NOTE: see our list of Children's Films.